 ‘Mama, come play with me?’ she asked 4 more times.

-Sometimes we do see absolutely real photos of vacations and beautiful homes and freshly done hair, but it’s only ONE moment.
+Sometimes we see absolutely real photos of vacations, beautiful homes, and freshly done hair, but it’s only ONE moment.
 It’s the very best moment out of a whole day spent much like our own.
 Working, cleaning, and messes…

 Read more stories like this here:

 Do you know someone who could benefit from this story?
 SHARE with your friends and family.